lbrenman/nodejs-stockwatchlist-fh/README.md

 Uses API Key Authentication

-Add a .env file to your NodeJS project to contain your API Key list and MongoDB username and password
+Add a .env file to your NodeJS project to contain your API Key and Finnhub.io API Key

 ```
 FINNHUBAPIKEY={{Your finnhub.io API Key}}